Milad-Sarli/shatebi-next/optimizednumbers-filter-api.md

 # Optimized Numbers API Filters

-This document explains how to use the filtering capabilities for the Optimized Numbers API, specifically focusing on the "negative scores" filter.
+This document explains how to use the filtering capabilities for the Optimized Numbers API, specifically focusing on the `master_id` filter.

 ## Endpoint